GavinJiacheng/Chess-Online_and_AI/README.md

 # Bugs:
 It still has many bugs in the server.
 Sometimes it cannot send messages to clients.
 </br>It has a bug in AI when the AI only has two possible turns left.

-# Problems:
-When the host is waiting for others to join, It needs some functions to give the host right to cancel the game.
-Or if no players are joining, the host cannot do anything else.
-</br>It is easy but my time is not enough now.
-</br>It will be done in the future.